arhip144/Docs/guide/buttons.md

 ---
 description: A guide to creating buttons with the functionality of some commands
+icon: square-check
 ---

-# 🆒 Create custom buttons
+# Create custom buttons

 The main command for creating buttons /components